So you've decided to sit down and sort out the essentials for your upcoming trip, but you have no idea how to choose travel insurance!

 These are things you hope won't happen, but it's always good to be covered.
 You don't want to have to decide between your health and your finances in case of a medical emergency, especially if you're traveling to a country that has high medical costs such as the USA.

 What to consider when buying travel insurance

 With so many companies offering travel insurance policies, it's hard to know which one is right for you.
 When you are researching travel insurance companies, you should consider the following questions to make sure you're getting the cover you need.
 This is the first step to how to choose travel insurance.

 If you're planning on doing specific activities while on your trip, it's an absolute must that you include them on any insurance quotation to make sure they are covered.
 This can even include some common activities like skiing and snowboarding; depending on the company, they may not be immediately covered.

-If the activities you plan to do aren't included on the policy, you can usually add them for extra.
+If the activities you plan to do aren't included in the policy, you can usually add them for extra.

-What's the approximate value of your belongings you're planning on taking?
+What's the approximate value of the belongings you're planning on taking?

 If the airline happens to lose your bag or you have anything stolen, you'll need to know the approximate value of what you're taking with you to be able to make a claim.
 This is especially important for items such as your phone, laptop, tablet, and camera.

 Most travel insurance policies have some electronics cover, or at least have the option to add it on, so you know that if anything happens, you'll get at least some of your money back.

 Sampling a few drinks while on holiday is par for the course for most travelers, but it's essential to check that consuming alcohol doesn't affect any claims you might make.